On a fragmented condensate in a uniform Bose system: Periodic Bose system: collective description

 Here, we used the Bogoliubov transformations, which yield $\langle \hat{b}^{+}_{\textbf{k}}\hat{b}_{-\textbf{k}}\rangle=\langle \hat{b}^{+}_{-\textbf{k}}\hat{b}_{\textbf{k}}\rangle=0$.

-The Bogoliubov method \cite{bog1947,bog1949} allows one to describe the weakly excited states of an equilibrium Bose system (see also the discussion of the Bogoliubov method in \cite{mtmb2017}).
-We note that the method works for sufficiently large $N$: $N\gsim N_{cr}$.
-For a 1D system the Bogoliubov solutions \cite{bog1947,mtmb2017} agree with the exact ones \cite{ll1963,lieb1963,gaudin1971,mt2015,mtsp2018} for $N\gsim 100$ under periodic BCs and for $N\gsim 1000$ under zero BCs.
-Therefore, $N_{cr}\simeq 100$ for periodic BCs, and $N_{cr}\simeq 1000$ for zero BCs.
+The Bogoliubov method \cite{bog1947,bog1949} allows one to describe the weakly excited states of an equilibrium Bose system.
+Note that the method works for sufficiently large $N$: $N\gsim N_{cr}$.
+For a 1D system, the Bogoliubov solutions \cite{bog1947,mtmb2017} agree with the exact ones \cite{ll1963,lieb1963,gaudin1971,mt2015,mtsp2018} at $N\gsim 100$ under periodic BCs and at $N\gsim 1000$ under zero BCs.
+Therefore, $N_{cr}\simeq 100$ for periodic BCs, and $N_{cr}\simeq 1000$ for the zero ones.